 Benefit Description You pay Preventive medications (cont.)
-Standard Option • Contraceptives for members of child - bearing potential through age 51.
-Nothing (No deductible) • Breast cancer medications (generic tamoxifen, raloxifene, aromatase inhibitors) used for prevention in members age 35 and older who are at increased risk for breast cancer. • Statins for members age 40-75.
-Statin must be low to moderate intensity and the member must have no history of cardiovascular disease, with at least one cardiovascular risk factor. • Pre-Exposure Prophylaxis (PrEP) for members who are not infected with HIV who are at high risk for HIV infection. • Folic acid supplements for members of childbearing age 400 & 800 mcg. • Fluoride tablets, solution (not toothpaste, rinses) for children age 6 months through 16 years.
-Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost- share when prescribed by a healthcare professional and filled by a network pharmacy.
+Standard Option • Fluoride tablets, solution (not toothpaste, rinses) for children age 6 months through 16 years.
+Nothing (No deductible) Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a healthcare professional and filled by a network pharmacy.
 These may include some over the counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
-For current recommendations go to www. uspreventiveservicestaskforce.org/BrowseRec/Index/ browse-recommendations Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+For current recommendations go to www.uspreventiveservicestaskforce.org/BrowseRec/Index/browse-recommendations Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.